Top 5 Things Americans Need to Know to Understand the NHS

 While some visitors are entitled to free healthcare in the UK, not everyone who enters the UK on a visa is considered an “ordinary resident”.
 You can use the Home Office’s Ordinary Resident Tool to determine your status.

-Healthcare is not tied to your job.
-If you leave your job, take time off, go on sick leave, or decide to open your own business, you will not lose coverage.
+Healthcare in the UK is not tied to your job.
+Whether you leave your job, take time off, go on sick leave, or decide to start your own business, you will not lose access to NHS coverage.
+This means that healthcare remains consistent and reliable, regardless of your employment status, ensuring that everyone has the right to care when needed.

 In fact, it’s not uncommon for UK citizens to take a break from their jobs during their careers to travel or take care of a family member.
 This is made possible by universal healthcare and flexible working policies.